RodrickVy/1800_202510_BBY02/README.md

 - And there is only one source of truth for css and that in `./styles/style.css`

 ### Structure Of Scripts
-- Every feature has its own folder e.g. account,games, teams etc.
+- Every feature has its own folder (e.g. account, games, teams etc).
 - Every feature folder contains a [feature].service.js class e.g. `./scripts/account/account.service.js`, this class hold static variables and methods that abstract that feature's business logic.
 - Every feature has [page].view.js scripts for handling DOM manipulation for each given html page in that feature.
 E.g. `./scripts/account/signin.view.js` for the `./signin.html`
 - In cases where HTML is dynamically loaded over more than 1 page a [feature].template.js file is created.
 For instance the app bar is dynamically loaded instead of rewriting the html in every-file we use `./scripts/home/main.template.js` to handle this and all the files that need to use the appbar just need to reference the script.